martindiphoorn/NextNote/3_frontend_angular.md

 >* note-list.component.ts

 Scss is the sass stylesheet, html is the layout ts is the typescript file for the component.
-And spec.ts files are used for unit testing and will not be distrubated.
+And spec.ts files are used for unit testing and will not be distributed.

 Feels good?
 Let's create our second component: